Peter-St/Android-UVC-Camera/README.md

 You can compile the project at ones and use it for your usb camera.

 - you have to set up all camera settings for your device.
 The program then saves the values and you can restore them latet or overwrite them with other values.
+Use the "Edit/Save/Restore" Button to adjust the values.
 - Next you can connect to your camera and first you will send a controlltransfer to your camera
 - If the controlltransfer is successful, than you are ready to go.
 - Next try out the method Isoread and take a look at the frames.